luke-h1/talks/expo-router/pages/react-navigation-pt8.md

 </div>

 <!--
 That's it, we've created our app.
 We've got typescript support, a tab & stack navigator, a list of blog posts and a detail screen for each blog post.
-Web support - not really.
-I tried to build this project for web using react navigation and I kind of ran out of time fighting with it.
-Long story short it involves configuring webpack and making it play nice with React and everything else.
-I think i could have gotten it to work, but I felt it wasn't worth the effort.
+Web support - no.
 -->